Stephanie Kay Nutrition

 These lemon ricotta pancakes are bright, light, fluffy, and packed full of protein.
 Filled with zesty lemon flavor, these pancakes are perfect for a weekend breakfast or brunch any time of the year.

-The use of ricotta in this recipe helps to add a much-needed boost of protein to this recipe to help create a more well-balanced meal.
+The use of ricotta cheese in this recipe helps to add a much-needed boost of protein to this recipe to help create a more well-balanced meal.
 Although I used full-fat ricotta cheese in my recipe, you can easily use light ricotta cheese instead if you are looking to reduce the fat content or cut down on calories.
 Not to mention, these pancakes keep really well in the fridge or freezer, so feel free to whip up a double batch for a fun, healthy, and high-protein meal prep breakfast idea.

 More Healthy Pancake Recipes: